crossbario/crossbar/crossbar/crossbar/templates/expressjs/README.md

 This example shows how to use Crossbar.io together with [Express](http://expressjs.com/), a more classic Web application framework for Node.

+## Prerequisites

+Obviously you will need Node.
+Then install required Node modules by doing

+	npm install -g express nunjucks autobahn

+Make sure Node can find your globally installed modules by setting `NODE_PATH` appropriately.

+E.g. on Windows (replacing "oberstet" with you username)

+	export NODE_PATH="C:\Users\oberstet\AppData\Roaming\npm\node_modules

+and Linux

+	export NODE_PATH=/usr/local/lib/node_modules

 ## Running the Demo

-Install requirements by doing

-	npm install -g express nunjucks autobahn

 Start Crossbar.io by doing